jacebalaron/HollowKnight.RandomizerMod/README.md

 - Randomizer 3 requires SereCore.dll and Modding Api version 53 or greater to run.
 These are both automatically downloaded by the ModInstaller.

-- There is a new map tracker for area and room randomizer available at https://github.com/homothetyhk/RandomizerTracker/releases
+- There is a map tracker for area and room randomizer available at https://github.com/homothetyhk/RandomizerTracker/releases
+- There is a community wiki published here: https://hollow-knight-randomizer.fandom.com/
-- There is a community randomizer guide published here: https://tinyurl.com/HollowKnightRandomizerGuide
+- There is an old community randomizer guide published here (no longer updated): https://tinyurl.com/HollowKnightRandomizerGuide

 Details on all of the various settings follow: